the-teachingRSE-project/competencies/competencies.md

 with respect to career development and the achievement of academic goals.
 According to the UNESCO Science Report [@Schneegans2021] women account for 33.3% of all researchers while the majority of researchers come from G20 countries (88.8%).
 This imbalance is even more pronounced in software engineering with a majority of developers identifying as white male [@StackOverflow2022].
-In their work RSEs might frequently find themselves in a position to encourage, mentor and empower people who gravitate towards software-related occupations.
-In this capacity, they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.
+Thereby to promote their values of an honest, open  and inclusive research space they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.

 ## The scientific community